 With fabrics, however, putting together the right combination to make up a palette isn’t quite as easy.
 Colours may not be available from a single supplier and they can vary in weight, drape and colour intensity.

 Here at Oakshott we take a three-fold approach to monochrome palettes.

-are carefully curated edits - many in monochrome - that take the risk out of colour combining.
+are carefully curated edits that take the risk out of colour combining.
 Precut bundles come exquisitely presented in Fat 8ths, Fat Quarters and Half Metres.

 , Ruby Reds